-C.2 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the 5-Year PHA Plan?
-Y N RHA held a Resident Advisory Board meeting on the proposed updates November 12, 2024.
-Staff presented the proposed PHA Plan to residents and feedback is included in Section IV. (b) If yes, comments must be submitted by the PHA as an attachment to the 5-Year PHA Plan.
+RHA will hold a Resident Advisory Board meeting on the proposed updates.
+Staff will present the proposed PHA Plans to residents.
+A list of challenged items and topics discussed will be presented to HUD with the final plan submittals. (b) If yes, comments must be submitted by the PHA as an attachment to the 5-Year PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
 C.3 Certification by State or Local Officials.
-C.D Form HUD-50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+Form HUD-50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.4 Challenged Elements.
 C.4 (a) Did the public challenge any elements of the Plan?
-Y N □ ⊠ (b) If yes, include Challenged Elements.
-No elements of this Plan were challenged during the feedback and comment period.
+Y N (b) If yes, include Challenged Elements.